-To audit a course, a student must get prior approval from the instructor, register for the course, complete the Audit Grading Form, obtain the instructor’s signature, and then submit the form to the Office of the Registrar no later than the course add/drop deadline.
+To audit a course, a student must get prior approval from the instructor, register for the course, and request the instructor complete the Audit Grading Form.
+Once the instructor initiates the form, the student will electronically sign and the form will be routed to the Office of the Registrar.
+The form must be submitted to the Office of the Registrar no later than the course add/drop deadline.

 A successfully completed audited course does not earn a traditional grade or credits and will appear on the student’s academic records with a grade of AU.
 Audits do not count toward full-time status, loan deferments, financial aid, etc. Courses with a grade of AU are not eligible to receive the College Opportunity Fund (COF) stipend.

 All applicable tuition and fees are assessed for audited courses.